DominikBoschert/lambda_and_streams/README.md

 # lambda_and_streams
-Simple Initilization classes and some tasks with answers which are accompanying a presentation for vocational school.
+Simple initilization classes and some tasks with answers which are accompanying a presentation for vocational school.
 This repo is the example solution which was used after my classmates got a chance to try to solve the tasks.

 Strings and comments are in german, the comments mostly contain the task or an explanation abolut the answer.